abobija/nfcity/README.md

 # NFCity

-Project that provides a simple way to inspect and modify data on NFC/RFID cards.
+Project that provides a simple way to inspect and modify memory of NFC/RFID cards.

 ![web-app-dashboard](docs/web-app-dashboard.png)